Image Credit: the United States Department of Agriculture (public domain)

 The Snow Mosquito is a special species of mosquito commonly limited to northern portions of the United States.
 The Snow Mosquito differs from regular summertime mosquitoes in ways that include staying active during the winter months while their counterparts remain dormant or die.
 Snow Mosquitoes have scales on their bodies.
 These scales usually appear brown or black which are coupled with another set of scales that are lighter in color; perhaps white, gray or yellow.

-Males typically forage for plants and suck out their juices while the female is the one that feeds off of the blood of mammals and birds.
+Males typically forage for plants and suck out plant juices.
+The female Snow Mosquito is the one that feeds off of the blood of mammals and birds.
 These mosquitoes prefer to operate in forested areas and, like their counterparts, utilize open pools of water (in this case, melting snow) to lay their eggs.
-Larvae hatch in the springtime, consume algae as their temporary diet and and develop into adulthood in nearby water supplies.
+Larvae hatch in the springtime and consume algae as a temporary diet.
+They develop into flying adults in nearby water sources.

 Scientific Name: Aedes communis

-Other Names: Cold Weather Mosquito
+Other Name(s): Cold Weather Mosquito

-Adult Size (Length): 5mm to 6mm (0.20in to 0.24in) COMPARE
+Size (Adult; Length): 5mm to 6mm (0.20in to 0.23in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.